zinzy/zinzy.website-v2/About.md

 ### My work
 I'm a Design Manager at [Leeruniek](https://leeruniek.nl), where we bring a data-driven approach to equitable education.
 For 16 years, I've been making a living by building digital products.
 Drawing from training in research, cultural analysis, linguistics, and — yes god — theology, I now focus on helping companies leverage UX research and design to solve problems for their curstomers.

 I'm at my best dreaming big and working small to improve habits, teams, products, and services.
 Being a catalyst for better collaboration and design thinking is possibly my favorite thing in the world.
+My biggest strength is also my biggest weakness — I see things and ask "Okay great, but why?"

 <div class="row">
   <div class="col-6">